-In the Chinese world, the house is thoroughly cleaned with bamboo branches that drive away the evil spirits before the beginning of the New Year festival, according to old tradition.
-During the New Year's days, one would run the risk of also turning out happiness.
+In the Chinese world, according to ancient tradition, before the New Year begins, the house is thoroughly cleaned with bamboo branches, which drive away evil spirits.
+During the New Year, one would run the risk of sweeping out luck as well.